reminder-bot/reminder-rs/README.md

 * `PYTHON_LOCATION` - default `venv/bin/python3`.
 Can be changed if your Python executable is located somewhere else
 * `LOCAL_LANGUAGE` - default `EN`.
 Specifies the string set to fall back to if a string cannot be found (and to be used with new users)
 * `THEME_COLOR` - default `8fb677`.
 Specifies the hex value of the color to use on info message embeds
-* `WEBHOOK_AVATAR` - default `None`, accepts the path to an image file to be used as the avatar when creating webhooks. **IMPORTANT: image file must be 128x128 or smaller in size**
 * `CASE_INSENSITIVE` - default `1`, if `1`, commands will be treated with case insensitivity (so both `$help` and `$HELP` will work)
 * `SHARD_COUNT` - default `None`, accepts the number of shards that are being ran
 * `SHARD_RANGE` - default `None`, if `SHARD_COUNT` is specified, specifies what range of shards to start on this process